jimburton/vehicle-tracker/README.md

 ## Exercise

 The rectangle drawn on the screen by `VehicleGUI` represents an area in which only a fixed number of vehicles, *n*, should be allowed at any one time.
-You are create a new subclass of `Receiver` that moves vehicles normally when outside of the critical area.
+You will make a new subclass of `Receiver` that moves vehicles normally when outside of the critical area.
 However, when the vehicle is about to enter the critical area the receiver will stop moving the vehicle and wait for permission to enter.
 Permission is given when there are fewer than *n* vehicles in the area.